swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// Returns `x` if `x >= y`, `y` if `y > x`, and whichever of `x` or `y`
   /// is a number if the other is NaN.
 The result is NaN only if both
   /// arguments are NaN.
+  ///
+  /// This function is an implementation hook to be used by the free function
+  /// max(Self, Self) -> Self so that we get the IEEE 754 behavior with regard
+  /// to NaNs.
   @warn_unused_result
   static func maximum(x: Self, _ y: Self) -> Self